Newsman/WP-Plugin-NewsmanApp/configuration-en.md

 - **Newsman list** - Pick the Newsman list that should receive submissions.
 The dropdown is populated automatically from your Newsman account using the API Key and User ID configured in **NewsMAN > Settings**, and is cached for 10 minutes (the cache is shared with the Elementor integration).
 If the dropdown is empty or shows "No Newsman lists are available", check your credentials.

+- **Opt-in mode** - Defaults to **Single opt-in**.
+With single opt-in, a new submission is added to the list immediately.
+With **Double opt-in**, the plugin asks Newsman to send a confirmation email to the address; the subscriber is only added to the list once they click the link in that email.
+Existing subscribers always have their property values refreshed regardless of the mode.

 - **Email field** - Pick which form-tag holds the subscriber's email address. **Any** field type can be used here (text, tel, url, email, number, ...), not just `[email]` tags - this is useful for forms that collect the email through a custom-validated text field.
 The default selection is the first `[email]` form-tag in the form template; if there is no email tag, the first available field is selected.
 The dropdown also lists each tag's basetype next to its name to make picking easier.

 - **Send as properties** - A checkbox list of every form-tag in the template.
 Each checked field is sent to Newsman as a subscriber property keyed by the form-tag name.
 The selected email field is shown but disabled (it cannot be a property because it is already used as the subscriber email).
 Defaults: every non-system tag except the email field is checked.